MIC-DKFZ/MurineAirwaySegmentation/readme.md

 # Inference/Prediction
 Once training for all 5 folds is completed, you can use the trained models to perform predictions on new images.
 For that, the images must again be converted into nnU-Net format.
-The script to do this will be added to the repository soon.
+See the [demo](#demo) for an example of converting a single file.
 After conversion, prediction can be run like that:

 ```commandline